theffc/TG/NKE Coding Style.md

 ###Spaces

-Linux kernel style for use of spaces depends (mostly) on function-versus-keyword usage.
+Usage of spaces depends (mostly) on function-versus-keyword usage.
 Use a space after (most) keywords.
-The notable exceptions are sizeof, typeof, alignof, and __attribute__, which look somewhat like functions (and are usually used with parentheses in Linux, although they are not required in the language, as in: "sizeof info" after "struct fileinfo info;" is declared).
+The notable exceptions are *sizeof*, *typeof*, *alignof*, and __attribute__, which look somewhat like functions (and are usually used with parentheses in Linux, although they are not required in the language, as in: "sizeof info" after "struct fileinfo info;" is declared).

 So use a space after these keywords: